pettod/charuco-corner-detection/README.md

 | SQUARE_LENGTH  | The side length of a square in ChArUco checkerboard in millimeters |
 | MARKER_LENGTH  | The side length of a marker in ChArUco checkerboard in millimeters |

 Note: Parameters CORNERS_X and CORNERS_Y must be given in correct order meaning that if some weird values are found for corner coordinates, you will have to swap the values between these parameters.
+The weird values can be noticed by visualizing the corner coordinates.
 MARKER_DICT values can be found from OpenCV's documentation under [cv::aruco::PREDEFINED_DICTIONARY_NAME](https://docs.opencv.org/3.1.0/d9/d6a/group__aruco.html#gac84398a9ed9dd01306592dd616c2c975), but here are also covered all the possible enumerators and their integer values:

 | Enumerator            | Value     |
 | --------------------- | --------- |
 | DICT_4X4_50    	    | 0         |